 Looking for the best free Android games?
 It can feel at times like the Google Play store is filled with the same copy-paste base builders, unimaginative licensed games, and more gacha than you could fit into an entire lifetime.
 A great many of these arguably aren't worth your attention, but in this sea of filler lie a number of real free-to-play gems that are well worth a look.

 In this list of the best free Android games, we've highlighted our favourites from most of the genres you are likely to find on mobile.
 We recognise these games as some of the best free-to-plays that the platform has to offer, either for being fun or because they don't aggressively insist you dole out your cash to keep having a good time.
-If you're looking for a more tactically demanding challenge, we also keep a regularly updated list of the best Android strategy games.

 - Genshin Impact

 - Legends of Runeterra

 - League of Legends: Wild Rift

 - Call of Duty: Mobile